frederic-perez/AmE-dictionary/data/idioms.md

 __out of whack__
 __out there__ :astonished: Somewhat unusual, unconventional, crazy, or eccentric.
 Sometimes hyphenated. _Our manager is always coming up with some out-there ideas on how to improve productivity._ _My uncle Jerry is a little out there, but he’s a really sweet guy._
 __outie__ _slang_ Out of here; leaving. _That’s it, I’m not waiting any longer—I’m outtie!
 No way, this is too gross for me!
 I’m outtie._
+__outside the box__ (Also, to think outside the box) To think or behave in an unconventional way, in a novel or often creative fashion.
+The “box” in question represents the limits of what is usually thought or done.
 __over (one’s) head__ :three: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
 __over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)